The Clear Edge

 • Below 18: Automatic NO

-This creates nuance for opportunities that pass the 3-question filter but vary in attractiveness.
-Helps prioritize when multiple opportunities pass the initial filter simultaneously.
+This adds nuance for opportunities that pass the 3‑question filter but differ in attractiveness, and helps you prioritize when multiple opportunities pass the initial filter at the same time.

 Create a scoring rubric in a spreadsheet or Notion.
 Each factor gets a 1–10 score with specific criteria per level.